pivotal/docs-tap/getting-started.md

 ---

-## <a id='creating-an-accelerator'></a>Section 2: Creating an accelerator
+## <a id='creating-an-accelerator'></a>Section 2: Creating an Accelerator

 You can use any git repository to create an Accelerator.
 You need the URL for the repository to create an Accelerator.

-To create a new application accelerator:
+Use the following procedure to create an accelerator:

 1. Select the **New Accelerator** tile from the accelerators in the Application Accelerator web UI.

-1. Fill in the new project form with the following information:
+2. Fill in the new project form with the following information:

-    * **Name**: `Your accelerator name` This is the name of the generated ZIP file
+    * Name: Your Accelerator name.
+This is the name of the generated ZIP file.
-    * Description (Optional): A description of your accelerator
+    * (Optional) Description: A description of your accelerator.
-        * **K8s Resource Name**: A Kubernetes resource name to use for the accelerator
+    * K8s Resource Name: A Kubernetes resource name to use for the Accelerator.
-        * **Git Repository URL**: The URL for the Git repository that contains the accelerator source code
+    * Git Repository URL: The URL for the git repository that contains the accelerator source code.
-        * **Git Branch**: The branch for the Git repository
+    * Git Branch: The branch for the git repository.
-    * **Tags** (Optional): Associated tags that can be used for searches in the UI
+    * (Optional) Tags: Any associated tags that can be used for searches in the UI.

-1. Download and expand the zip file.
+3. Download and expand the zip file.

-    * The output contains a YAML file for an Accelerator resource, pointing to the Git repository.
+    * The output contains a YAML file for an Accelerator resource, pointing to the git repository.
     * The output contains a file named `new-accelerator.yaml` which defines the metadata for your new accelerator.

-1. To apply the k8s-resource.yml, run the following command in your terminal in the folder where you expanded the zip file:
+4. To apply the k8s-resource.yml, run the following command in your terminal in the folder where you expanded the zip file:

     ```
     kubectl apply -f k8s-resource.yaml --namespace accelerator-system
     ```

-1. The Tanzu Application Platform GUI refreshes periodically.
+5. The Tanzu Application Platform GUI refreshes periodically.
 Once the GUI refreshes, the new accelerator becomes available.
 After waiting a few minutes, click the **Create** button on the left-side navigation bar of the Tanzu Application Platform GUI to see if the accelerator appears.

 #### Using accelerator.yaml